zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 # Application Development with Visual Builder

-**`After clicking on the the Demo Lab button and Signing UP or Signing In you'll recieve an email with the URL and credentials to log into your Virtual Builder environment.`**
+**`AAfter clicking on the Demo Lab button and Signing Up or Signing In you'll receive an email with the URL and credentials to log into your Visual Builder environment.`**

 ## Login and Launch the Demo Lab